2015 Georgia Bulldogs football team

-Previous season

-The 2014 Georgia Bulldogs football team finished the regular season 9–3, with losses to South Carolina, Florida, and Georgia Tech.
-Even defeating Missouri 34–0, Georgia did not receive a bid to the SEC Championship due to the two SEC losses (Florida and South Carolina).
-Instead, one loss Missouri went to the SEC championship game.
-The Bulldogs became bowl eligible after their win against Arkansas and were invited to play in the Belk Bowl against the Louisville Cardinals of the Atlantic Coast Conference, a game they won, 37-14 to complete a 10-3 season.

 Coaching changes

 Offensive Coordinator Mike Bobo left his position to accept the head coaching job at Colorado State at the end of the 2014 season.
 Offensive line coach Will Friend joined Bobo's Colorado State staff as offensive coordinator.

-Bobo was replaced by Brian Schottenheimer, who was the St. Louis Rams Offensive Coordinator the previous 3 seasons.
-Schottenheimer was the Offensive Coordinator of the New York Jets from 2006-2011 and also coached Quarterbacks for the San Diego Chargers and Washington Redskins.
-Schottenheimer started playing college football at Kansas before transferring to Florida to play for Steve Spurrier from 1993-1996.
+Bobo was replaced by Brian Schottenheimer, who was the St. Louis Rams offensive coordinator the previous 3 seasons.
+Schottenheimer was the offensive coordinator of the New York Jets from 2006 to 2011 and also coached Quarterbacks for the San Diego Chargers and Washington Redskins.
+Schottenheimer started playing college football at Kansas before transferring to Florida to play for Steve Spurrier from 1993 to 1996.
 Rob Sale was hired to coach the offensive line.
 Sale came from McNeese State where he coached the offensive line the previous 3 seasons.

 After wide receivers coach Tony Ball took a position with LSU, Thomas Brown was hired from Wisconsin.
 Brown, who played running back at Georgia and coached the position at Wisconsin, replaced Bryan McClendon as running backs coach, with McClendon moving to coach wide receivers, the same position he played at Georgia.